ggalmazor/bender/README.md

  - Should we look into Request's headers in order to produce a coherent Response?
  - Is Route Matching too slow?
  - What happens with OPTIONS requests?
+ - Check & fix immutability on all artifacts
+ - Check & fix class and method visibility
+ - Write some advanced tests
+ - Think of someone using this library ad trying to write "unit" tests.
+Could that be achieved or they'd always be integration tests?
+A.K.A. is Jetty needed for testing Bender?